 Before obtaining regulatory approvals for the commercial sale of our therapeutic candidates, we or our licensees must demonstrate through preclinical studies and clinical trials that our therapeutic candidates are safe and effective.
 Historically, the results from preclinical studies and early clinical trials often have not accurately predicted results of later clinical trials.
 In addition, a number of pharmaceutical products have shown promising results in early clinical trials but subsequently failed to establish sufficient safety and efficacy results to obtain necessary regulatory approvals.
 We have incurred and will continue to incur substantial expense for, and devote a significant amount of time to, preclinical studies and clinical trials.
 Many factors can delay the commencement and rate of completion of clinical trials, including the inability to recruit patients at the expected rate, the inability to follow patients adequately after treatment, the failure to manufacture sufficient quantities of materials used for clinical trials, and the emergence of unforeseen safety issues and governmental and regulatory delays.
-If a therapeutic candidate fails to demonstrate safety and efficacy in clinical trials, this failure may delay development of other therapeutic candidates and hinder our ability to conduct related preclinical studies and clinical trials.
+If a therapeutic candidate fails to demonstrate safety and efficacy in clinical trials.
 Additionally, as a result of these failures, we may also be unable to find additional licensees or obtain additional financing.